semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 The **[Findings](https://semgrep.dev/docs/semgrep-app/findings/#managing-triage-states-bulk-triage)** page is used to triage findings.
 Triaging refers to prioritizing a finding based on criteria set by your team or organization.
 While severity is a factor in triage, your organization may define additional criteria based on coding standards, business, or product goals.

-To see rule specifics that triggered the finding, click on the rule entry.
+To see the rule specifics that triggered the finding, click on the rule entry.

 ### Automatically resolving findings